Panic of 1893: Causes

-During the Gilded Age of the 1870s and 1880s, the United States had experienced economic growth and expansion, but much of this expansion depended on high international commodity prices.
-Exacerbating the problems with international investments, wheat prices crashed in 1893.
+During the Gilded Age of the 1870s and 1880s, the United States had experienced economic growth and expansion, but much of this expansion depended on high international commodity prices, which were also affected by the McKinley Tariff of 1890.
 In particular, the opening of numerous mines in the western United States led to an oversupply of silver, leading to significant debate as to how much of the silver should be coined into money (see below).
-During the 1880s, American railroads experienced what might today be called a "bubble": investors flocked to railroads, and they were greatly over-built.

-One of the first clear signs of trouble came on 20 February 1893, twelve days before the inauguration of U.S. President Grover Cleveland, with the appointment of receivers for the Philadelphia and Reading Railroad, which had greatly overextended itself.
-Upon taking office, Cleveland dealt directly with the Treasury crisis and successfully convinced Congress to repeal the Sherman Silver Purchase Act, which he felt was mainly responsible for the economic crisis.
+One of the first signs of trouble came on 20 February 1893, twelve days before the inauguration of U.S. President Grover Cleveland, with the appointment of receivers for the Philadelphia and Reading Railroad, which had greatly overextended itself.
+Upon taking office, Cleveland dealt directly with the Treasury crisis and convinced the United States Congress to repeal the Sherman Silver Purchase Act, which he felt was mainly responsible for the economic crisis.
+Concurrently, in 1893, wheat prices crashed.

 As concern for the state of the economy deepened, people rushed to withdraw their money from banks, and caused bank runs.
-The credit crunch rippled through the economy.
-A financial panic in London combined with a drop in continental European trade caused foreign investors to sell American stocks to obtain American funds backed by gold.
+The credit crunch rippled through the economy of the United States.
+A financial crisis in London combined with a drop in continental European trade caused foreign investors to sell American stocks to obtain American funds backed by gold.

-The economic policies of President Benjamin Harrison have been characterized as a contributing factor to the depression.

 Populists

 The People's Party, also known as the 'Populists', was an agrarian-populist political party in the United States.
 From 1892 to 1896, it played a major role as a left-wing force in American politics.
 It drew support from angry farmers in the West and South.
 It was highly critical of capitalism, especially banks and railroads, and allied itself with the labor movement.

-Established in 1891 as a result of the Populist movement, the People's Party reached its height in the 1892 presidential election, when its ticket, consisting of James B. Weaver and James G. Field, won 8.5% of the popular vote and carried five states (Colorado, Idaho, Kansas, Nevada, and North Dakota), and the 1894 House of Representatives elections when it won nine seats.
+Established in 1891 as a result of the Populist movement, the People's Party reached its height in the 1892 presidential election, when its ticket, consisting of James B. Weaver and James G. Field, won 8.5% of the popular vote and carried five states (Colorado, Idaho, Kansas, Nevada, and North Dakota), and the 1894 United States House of Representatives elections when it won nine seats.
 Built on a coalition of poor, white cotton farmers in the South (especially North Carolina, Alabama and Texas) and hard-pressed wheat farmers in the Plains States (especially Kansas and Nebraska), the Populists represented a radical form of agrarianism and hostility to elites, cities, banks, railroads, and gold.